Jimsparkle/AI_Starwars_X-wing/README.md

 https://www.youtube.com/watch?v=NMZph_X9e8o

 # Model and data:
-The programme record the frame and the keypress from the game (around 10fps).
-The dataset is then processed by convolution neural network.
+The programme records the frame and the keypress from the game (around 10fps).
+The dataset is then processed by convolution neural network (see the network structure below).

 Each frame is resized to 300 x 179.